Strongly coupled inert scalar sector with radiative neutrino masses: A possible interpretation of the GeV diphoton excess

 \section{A possible interpretation of the $95$ GeV diphoton excess}

 The CMS collaboration has recently reported an excess of events around $95$ GeV in the diphoton invariant mass spectrum, with a local significance approaching $3\sigma$~\cite{CMS:2018cyk,CMS:2023yay}.
 This intriguing anomaly, if confirmed, would suggest the existence of a new neutral scalar boson lighter than the $125$ GeV Higgs.
 Phenomenologically, such a signal would be highly relevant, representing the first direct evidence of an extended Higgs sector.
-Several BSM theories~\cite{Dev:2023kzu,Belyaev:2023xnv,Bonilla:2023wok} have provided interesting explanations for this signal, making it crucial to assess whether our strongly coupled iHDM model can naturally accommodate the observed $95$ GeV diphoton excess.
+Several theoretical frameworks—such as Left–Right symmetric models~\cite{Dev:2023kzu,Bonilla:2023wok} and Two-Higgs-Doublet Models~\cite{BrahimAit-Ouazghour:2024img,Sharma:2024vhv,Banik:2024ugs,Belyaev:2023xnv}—have been proposed to explain this signal.
+Consequently, it is essential to examine whether our strongly coupled iHDM can naturally reproduce the observed $95$ GeV diphoton excess.
 In our model, there is an attractive candidate for this new state.
 Out of our benchmark scenario, we can identify the neutral scalar $H_3^0$ as the resonance responsible for the signal reported by CMS.
 It is worth mentioning that the scalar potential of our model has a good amount of parametric freedom that allows to successfully acommodate a physical CP even scalar with a mass of $95$ GeV.
 We denote the CP even scalar state responsible for the $95$ GeV diphoton excess, as $H_{95}$, reflecting its mass.
 In the following analysis, we will demonstrate that the $H_{95}$ state in the our model can indeed produce a diphoton signal of the observed magnitude without conflicting with current experimental constraints.

 To quantify the diphoton signal of $H_{95}$, we define the signal strength in the $\gamma\gamma$ channel as the ratio between the production cross section times the decay branching fraction and that of a SM-like Higgs boson taken as reference.
 Specifically, focusing on gluon fusion production and the diphoton decay channel, we have